Flow-Launcher/Flow.Launcher/README.md

 ### Contributing

 Contributions are very welcome, in addition to the main project(C#) there are also [documentation](https://github.com/Flow-Launcher/docs)(md), [website](https://github.com/Flow-Launcher/flow-launcher.github.io)(html/css) and [others](https://github.com/Flow-Launcher) that can be contributed to.
-If you are unsure of a change you want to make, let us know in the [Discussions](https://github.com/Flow-Launcher/Flow.Launcher/discussions/categories/ideas), otherwise feel free to put in a pull request.
+If you are unsure of a change you want to make, let us know in the [Discussions](https://github.com/Flow-Launcher/Flow.Launcher/discussions/categories/ideas), otherwise, please consider submitting a pull request.

 You will find the main goals of flow placed under the [Projects board](https://github.com/Flow-Launcher/Flow.Launcher/projects), so feel free to contribute on that.
 If you would like to make small incremental changes, feel free to do so as well.